Skip to main content

 The hardware and software are not to supplant the districts/agency responsibility to purchase braille textbooks.

-BEST Grant collaborative partners and technical assistance consultants will provide:
+AT&AEM center collaborative partners and technical assistance consultants will provide:

 1. Equipment and software(based on indicated need in initial application)